Postnatal Debriefing After Adverse Obstetric Events (DBIRTH)

 Experimental: Postnatal Debriefing

-Participants receive a structured postnatal debriefing session conducted within the first 24 hours postpartum by a senior obstetrician and the midwife responsible for the woman's care.
+Participants receive a structured postnatal debriefing session conducted within the first 24 hours postpartum by a senior obstetrician together with the midwife responsible for the woman's care.
+The session includes emotional assessment, active listening, clinical explanation of the obstetric event, validation of emotions, and opportunity for questions

 A structured postnatal debriefing session conducted within the first 24 hours postpartum by a senior obstetrician and the midwife responsible for the woman's care.
 The session takes place in the maternity ward room, in a private and supportive environment, and may include a companion chosen by the woman if she wishes.
 The intervention includes a structured clinical explanation of events, emotional validation, and an opportunity for the woman to ask questions and express her experience.